unioslo/zabbix-auto-config/README.md

 hosts_source = "hosts_source"
 ```

 Creation of the `zac` database requires superuser privileges.
-If the ZAC user does not have superuser privileges, the `zac` database must be created manually.
+If the configured ZAC user does not have superuser privileges, the `zac` database must be created manually before running the application, and the `zac.db.init.db` option must be set to `false` in the configuration file.

 ## Installation